CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 7. When you are satisfied that the list of switches is accurate for the job, click **Next**.

-8. Verify that you want to use the default Cumulus Linux version for this upgrade job.
+8. Verify that you want to use the default Cumulus Linux or NetQ version for this upgrade job.
 If not, click **Custom** and select an alternate image from the list.

-    {{<figure src="/images/netq/lcm-upgrade-switches-describe-tab-300.png" width="500" caption="Default CL Version Selected">}}{{<figure src="/images/netq/lcm-upgrade-switches-describe-tab-custom-version-300.png" width="500" caption="Custom CL Version Selected">}}
+    {{<figure src="/images/netq/lcm-upgrade-switches-describe-tab-310.png" width="500" caption="Default CL Version Selected">}}{{<figure src="/images/netq/lcm-upgrade-switches-describe-tab-custom-version-310.png" width="500" caption="Custom CL Version Selected">}}

 9. Note that the switch access authentication method, *Using global access credentials*, indicates you have chosen either basic authentication with a username and password or SSH key-based authentication for all of your switches.
 Authentication on a per switch basis is not currently available.